justintimejlew/justintimejlew/README.md

 ## My name is Justin, but you can call me J Lew!
 ### **Linux System Administrator | Automation | RHEL | Ansible | Bash | Cloud Infrastructure**

-**Documenting my journey, building the skills, and leveling up every day!**
+**Documenting my journey and leveling up my skills every day!**

-**📈 Content, but NEVER Complacent 🚀**
+**Content, but NEVER Complacent!**

 ---

-## 👨🏽‍💻 About
+# 👨🏽‍💻 **About**
 Certified Linux System Administrator focused on Red Hat–based systems, automation, and infrastructure engineering.
 Skilled in system administration, troubleshooting, configuration management, and secure operations.
 Driven by a strong commitment to continuous learning, documentation, and operational excellence.

 ---